JacobTutt/dual_autodiff_package/README.md

 ### Documentation

-- Please find full documentation at #
+- Please find full documentation at the [Read the Docs Documentation](https://dual-autodiff-package.readthedocs.io/en/latest/)

 ## Contributing
 To contribute to this package: